banyekalaok/cee498report/manuscript.md

 After the optimization as stochastic gradient descent (SGD), take learning rate as 0.1, the RMSE is 0.268, and the R2 score is 0.965.

 ### Most Predictive Model

-**My model was best with relu layers and dropout regularization only.
-Would probably be even better if it had automatic hyperparameter and parameter selection!(kundayi)**

 Our best mode is a type of neural network model developed by Yujing using the sklearn package.
 The name of model is **Gradient Boosting Regressor**.